The Artist

 Bio: Accomplishments

-In addition to popups and fairs, I have been a part of over 20 exhibitions, including eight solo exhibitions.
-My 2023 “Elements of Nature Between Skyscrapers” with Art For Thought in Ginza, Tokyo was my most recent solo show.
-In 2018 the U.S. State Department’s Art in Embassies purchased three of my works for the permanent collection of the U.S. Embassy in Zimbabwe.
-I have art in the collections of two Myanmar galleries and private collections in over 10 countries.
-Since 2012 I have created and sold over 150 pieces of art and more than 1000 pieces of jewelry.
+Finkenbiner has exhibited in more than 20 exhibitions, including solo show “Elements of Nature Between Skyscrapers” in 2023 with Art For Thought in Ginza, Tokyo.
+In 2018 the U.S. State Department’s Art in Embassies invested in three of her works for the permanent collection of the U.S. Embassy in Zimbabwe.
+She has over 200 pieces in private collections in more than 10 countries.

 Bio: Education and Background